 The SFSA has decided that, in addition to a capital conservation buffer of 2.5%, a countercyclical buffer will also apply for Swedish exposures.
-The countercyclical buffer for Swedish exposures has increased from 1.0% to 2.0% effective from 22 June, 2023.
+The countercyclical buffer for Swedish exposures amounts to 2.0%.
 The SFSA has also decided to recognise countercyclical buffer values of up to 2.5% set by a competent authority in another EEA country.
 Furthermore, banks considered systemically important are subject to an additional capital requirement of 4.0% to be covered by CET1 capital, which is not applicable for SCBC.